valyala/suggester/README.md

 Features
 --------

-  * Support full-text prefix search.
+  * Supports full-text prefix search.
-  * Fast.
-Up to 10K suggestions per second for a million of keywords.
+  * It is fast.
+Up to 10K lookups per second for a million of keywords.
   * Low memory usage.
 Requires less than 100MB of RAM for a million of typical keywords.
   * Easy-to-hack concise source code.